digime/digime-sdk-nodejs/guides/sample-datasets.md

 }
 ```

-Passing this param will trigger sample data flow and user will not be asked to onboard live service.
+Passing this parameter will trigger the sample data flow, and the user will not be asked to onboard a live service.

-`autoOnboard` param if passed as true will not ask user for consenting to give data.
-This option available to additionaly speed up flow and give ability to skip consent screen for sample data.
+If the `autoOnboard` parameter is set to true, the user will not be asked for consent.
+This option is available to additionally speed up the flow and allows you to skip the consent screen for sample data.